PaulMaly/weather-man/README.md

 A JavaScript weather library with multiple weather povider options.
 Currently it supports the following weather providers: Yahoo, OpenWeatherMap, YR.no, Forecast.io, and AQICN.org (for air quality data).
+Use it in NodeJS, the browser, the command line or even with your Pebble app!

 ## Install